Ancient Greek drama, postmodern psychoanalysis and fundamental ambiguity: Euripides and Lacan

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Boliaki, Eleni, "Ancient Greek drama, postmodern psychoanalysis and fundamental ambiguity: Euripides and Lacan" (2000).
 Religion - Dissertations.
-Paper 28.
+28.